-For subject-specific practice for the Dr Challoner’s Grammar School 11+ exam, we would highly recommend the following practice resources:
+For Dr Challoner’s Grammar School’s 11+ exam, we would highly recommend the following practice resources:

 The information provided about Dr Challoner’s Grammar School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.

 S.W in AYLESBURY, purchased 11+ Buckinghamshire Practice Test 4 About 2 hours ago